ujwalathandra/Data-Analytics-Project/README.md

 ## Conclusion

 The project was successful in answering the set of questions about an E-commerce Store's performance.
-The results of the project can be found in result.txt file.

 <!--## How to Contribute